Yorkshire Party: History

 The party was founded as Yorkshire First in 2014 by the businessmen Stewart Arnold and Richard Honnoraty, and the management consultant Richard Carter.
 Carter was the party's first leader.
 The party's launch was welcomed by a spokesperson for Mebyon Kernow.

 Contesting the 2014 European Parliamentary elections in the Yorkshire and the Humber constituency, the Yorkshire Party received 19,017 votes (1.5%).
 Arnold, its lead candidate, described this as "a hugely significant result".

-In 2015, the party fought its first general election, standing 14 candidates.
+In 2015 it fought its first general election, fielding 14 candidates.
 The party also gained its first town and parish council seats.
 Internationally, the party was granted observer status in the European Free Alliance grouping and has since become a full member.

-In 2016, the party contested 17 candidates across six local authorities, and also fought the Sheffield Brightside & Hillsborough by-election.
+In 2016 it stood 17 candidates across six local authorities, and also fought the Sheffield Brightside & Hillsborough by-election.
 In July, Arnold took over from Carter as leader of the party, with Chris Whitwood becoming deputy leader.
 The party joined the Make Votes Matter Alliance for Proportional Representation.

-In May 2017, the Yorkshire Party stood in Doncaster for the first time, contesting the mayoral election and saving its deposit.
+In May 2017 the Yorkshire Party stood in Doncaster for the first time, contesting the mayoral election and saving its deposit.
 In addition, the party stood seven candidates for council elections.
-In June that year, the party stood 21 candidates in the general election, coming third in three constituencies.
-This resulted in the Yorkshire Party becoming the sixth most voted for party in England and one of only three parties to increase its vote share on 2015.
+In June 2017 it stood 21 candidates in the general election, coming third in three constituencies.
+This resulted in the Yorkshire Party becoming the sixth-most-voted-for party in England and one of only three parties to increase its vote share on 2015.

-In 2018, the party's Rotherham candidate, Mick Bower, was selected to contest the Sheffield City Region mayoral election.
-Securing 8.6% of the vote, gaining fourth place of the seven parties standing, the party also came third in three of the four participating council areas, beating the Liberal Democrats and Greens in Barnsley, Doncaster and Rotherham.
+In 2018 its Rotherham candidate, Mick Bower, was selected to contest the Sheffield City Region mayoral election.
+Securing 8.6% of the vote, gaining fourth place of the seven parties standing, the party also came third in three of the four participating council areas, beating the Liberal Democrats and the Green Party of England and Wales in Barnsley, Doncaster and Rotherham.
 The 22,318 votes gained was also the largest ever individual tally gained by the party.

-In summer 2018, the party gained its first district and county level councillors when the former mayor of Northallerton and Hambleton District councillor, Claire Palmer, and the senior Conservative councillor on Selby District Council and North Yorkshire County Council, Mike Jordan, defected.
+In summer 2018 the party gained its first district and county level councillors when the former mayor of Northallerton and Hambleton District councillor, Claire Palmer, and the senior Conservative councillor on Selby District Council and North Yorkshire County Council, Mike Jordan, defected.
 Jordan said that he was joining the Yorkshire Party because he believed the government was "not doing Yorkshire the justice it deserves".